Evaluating Road Hazards and Choosing A Response: Driving DefensivelyUpdated Dec. 15, 2020

 - Visibility is poor

-- You are following a large vehicle which is obscuring your view
+- You are following a large vehicle that is obscuring your view

 - Approaching a curve in the road or a hill